 Threats: Loss of habitat (agriculture), disease epizootics and hybridization with domestic dogs.

 Population: 400-550 individuals.

 Countries: Endemic to the Ethiopian highlands.

-A canid native to the Ethiopian Highlands.
+A canid native to the Ethiopian Highlands, this is another of Africa’s endangered animal species losing its way due to the overpopulation of ourselves.
 It is similar to the coyote in size and build, and is distinguished by its long and narrow skull, and its red and white fur.